 The Museum contains two major exhibition galleries on the ground floor, the North Gallery and the Bell Gallery.
 There is also a library, classroom, café, and gift shop.

 The museum's growing permanent collection features over 1,200 works including paintings, prints, photographs, and sculpture by artists such as James Surls, Vernon Fisher, Alexander Calder, and Charles Umlauf.

 The Museum is currently engaged in the design of a much larger facility.
 For more information, visit the website of the Tyler Museum of Art.

-The Center for Earth and Space Science Education (CESSE) Planetarium, formerly known as the Hudnall Planetarium, has undergone a major expansion and renovation of its facilities on the main campus of Tyler Junior College (TJC).
+The Center for Earth and Space Science Education (CESSE) Planetarium is located on the main campus of Tyler Junior College (TJC).